QRC & International Students

 Kaplan International College

-Below are the fees for our Hospitality and Adventure Tourism Management Diplomas.
+Below are the fees for our International Students.

-For a more detailed breakdown of Diploma fee’s please download the International Fees sheet.
+For a more detailed breakdown of Diploma fees, please refer to the Dates and Fees page.

 It is a requirement of the NZ Government that all year one fees are to be paid in advance before the issuing of a Student Visa.
 No deferred payment schemes are available.
 QRC’s Refund Policy can be found here.